 By Chris Dexter, partner at BLM, and Marshal Ahluwalia, claims manager at Medical Protection

 Mrs A was 64 years old and had a significant medical history that included rheumatoid arthritis, frequent urinary tract infections and giant cell arteritis.
-For a period of time she took methotrexate for her rheumatoid arthritis; the disease limited her mobility and she was morbidly obese, requiring the use of a wheelchair and care from her daughter and adult granddaughter, both of whom lived locally to her.
-Methotrexate had eventually been discontinued.
+For a period of time she took immunosuppressives for her rheumatoid arthritis; the disease limited her mobility and she was morbidly obese, requiring the use of a wheelchair and care from her daughter and adult granddaughter, both of whom lived locally to her.
+Immunosuppressives had eventually been discontinued.

 Mrs A was a frequent attender at her GP surgery for treatment of her medical conditions and was under the care of urologists for her frequent urinary tract infections.
 Mrs A had been taking 50mg of prophylactic nitrofurantoin each evening for a number of years, as prescribed.

 Mrs A attended Dr Y with a complaint of being a bit breathless when walking and swelling to her ankles.
 Dr Y performed auscultation of the chest and bilateral crackles were noted but no rhonchi.
 Superficial phlebitis in the right lower leg was diagnosed.
 Dr Y prescribed a short course of furosemide for 14 days and codeine for pain.
 She requested that Mrs A return for further examination at the end of the course.